IgorTo/igorto.github.io/index.md

 - A first meshless approach to simulation of the elastic behaviour of the diaphragm.
 Lecture notes in computational science and engineering, 2020.

 # Education
-- Ph.D.
-Scientific Computing with specialization in Numerical Analysis, Dept. of Information Technology, Uppsala University, Sweden
+- (2017- ) Ph.D.
+Scientific Computing with specialization in Numerical Analysis, Uppsala University, Sweden
-- M.Sc.
-Computational Science and Engineering, Dept. of Informatics, Technical University Munich
+- (2014-2017) M.Sc.
+Computational Science and Engineering, Technical University Munich, Germany
-- B.Sc.
-Electrical Engineering, University of Ljubljana
+- (2011-2014) B.Sc.
+Electrical Engineering, University of Ljubljana, Slovenia